Frequently Asked Questions about

 A: They must contact the Development Officer for details.

-Unfortunately, the Zoning Bylaw does not require notice to residents about variances to rules that are not in the MNO.
+Unfortunately, the Zoning Bylaw does not require notice to residents about non-MNO variances.

 Permit applications are at Maps/Development Applications.
 Put in the date range, neighbourhood, street or avenue, and type of permit (default is ALL TYPES).

 Permit applications have a job number attached.
 You can email the job number to city staff to ask about variances and other information.